mendix/docs/content/howto/logic-business-rules/workflow-how-to-configure.md

 ## 7 Specifying a Location for the New Hire {#specify-location}

-To proceed with the onboarding, the Manager needs to indicate whether the new hire is working home (WFH) or not.
+To proceed with the onboarding, the Manager needs to indicate whether the new hire is working from home (WFH) or not.
 Follow the steps below:

 1. Open the workflow.